squa-dev/gym-app/README.md

 ## needs
-  - good trainer to create programs
+  - trainer to create programs
+    - Need a trainer who can do many programs and different styles
+  - analyst for creating possible ML models to create programs for users
+     - This could be another paid sub
-  - good analist for something
+     - good metric analysis and dashboard for progress
-  -